up42/docs/source/up42-blocks/data/pleiades-primary.rst

 Block type: ``DATA``

 This block provides **un-rectified** Pléiades HR imagery with `Rational Polynomial Coefficients (RPCs) <https://en.wikipedia.org/wiki/Rational_polynomial_coefficient>`_.
 The block outputs a GeoTIFF file and can be the entire Pleiades scene or clipped to the AOI.
-This is block to be used mainly by experts by who either want to apply their own `orthorectification <https://trac.osgeo.org/ossim/wiki/orthorectification>`_ procedure or create a tridimensional model based on stereo/tri-stereo images.
+This block is to be used mainly by experts who either want to apply their own `orthorectification <https://trac.osgeo.org/ossim/wiki/orthorectification>`_ procedure or create a tridimensional model based on stereo/tri-stereo images.
 Further information on `Stereophotogrammetry <https://en.wikipedia.org/wiki/Photogrammetry>`_.

-The available output bands of the Pleiades block are: Panchromatic, Red, Green, Blue (RGB) and Near InfraRed (NIR)..
+The available output bands of the Pleiades block are: Panchromatic, Red, Green, Blue (RGB) and Near InfraRed (NIR).
 Pansharpened Pleiades HR imagery has a spatial resolution of 0.5x0.5m.
 The multispectral bands have a resolution of 2x2m.

 .. tip::